vmarquez/PureBomberMan/README.md

 #Puregame

-##A pure, functional, concurrent implementaiton of the game "Bomber Man"
+##A pure, functional, concurrent implementation of the game "Bomber Man"

 When I first started studying and dabbling in functional programming, I quickly understood how pure functions could help reusibility, reduce complexity, and ovearll be more pleasant to work with.
 However, I did not immediately see how you could utilize functional progarmming in a state heavy, concurrent environment, and this